 Internal controls are in place to ensure adequate segregation of duties in the payroll, accounts payable, accounts receivable, general ledger reporting, and other financial functions, both at the district level and at the school level.
 In addition, the division is audited by independent auditors on an annual basis.
 The delegated procurement authority for departments (the level at which purchases may be made without going through Procurement) is \$4,999.99 or less.
 Purchases of \$5,000 and over on an annualized basis must be submitted on a requisition to Procurement for appropriate bidding and award.
-Sole Source vendors are submitted on a requisition to Procurement regardless of amount.
-The School Board shares a Consolidated Procurement office with the City, reimbursing them for a proportionate share of the department's cost.
+Sole Source vendors are submitted on a requisition to Procurement office with the City, reimbursing them for a proportionate share of the department's cost.